Yoga Studies (YGST)

 YGST 6030 Hatha Yoga Texts (3 semester hours)

-This course in movement and breathing (Āsana and Prānāyāma) will draw from classical texts such as the Hatha Yoga Pradipikā, the Gherhanda Samhitā, and the Yoga Sāstra, with particular attention to practice applications.
-Requires demonstration of student teaching skills.
+This course will trace the history of Hatha Yoga through examination of classical texts such as the Hatha Yoga Pradipika, the Gheranda Samhita, and the Siva Samhita, with particular attention to practice applications.
+Requires demonstration of student teaching skills and commitment to a personal yoga practice.

 YGST 6040 Buddhism and Yoga (3 semester hours)

 Yoga's relationship with Buddhism will be explored with an emphasis on Vipassana, Tibetan Buddhism, and Zen.
-Offered odd Summers.

 YGST 6041 Jain Yoga (3 semester hours)

 This course will immerse students in the study of Jainism, known for its emphasis on nonviolence, through philosophy, ethics, cosmology, and art.
 The course will include Jain traditions of Yoga including Preksha Meditation.
-Offered even Summers.

 YGST 6055 Modern Yoga, Mindfulness, Social Change (3 semester hours)